 These are wonderful!
 I would recommend them to anyone who needs hearing aids.
 Sometimes I sleep in them because I forget they're in there!
 I'm only 57 and none of my friends can even see them!
 Love!!

 Shelley Webb is a registered nurse, geriatric care manager and freelance writer who concentrates on the subjects of eldercare and health.

 More about Shelley→

-Oticon was founded in 1904 by a man who wanted to help his hearing-impaired wife.
+Oticon is a Denmark-based manufacturer of hearing aids.
+Founded in 1904 by a man who wanted to help his hearing-impaired wife, Oticon is one of the longest-lived hearing aid companies in the world.
 The company has American headquarters in New Jersey and has long been at the forefront of hearing and auditory research.

-- Best for Aging listeners, people with progressive hearing loss and children born with hearing difficulties.
+- Best for aging listeners, people with acquired or progressive hearing loss and children with hearing difficulties.